-I was very honored recently to be invited to share my story in this on-line journal, The Heroine’s Journey, created and edited by Peter de Kuster.
+In 2018 was very honored to be invited to share my story in this artists journal, The Heroine’s Journey, created and edited by Peter de Kuster.
 Hope you enjoy it:

 What is the best thing that I love about my work?

 When I am painting I lose all sense of self and ego.
 I am no longer the director, I become the process.
 It’s like that sense of flying you have in dreams, where you know if you just don’t focus too hard on what you are doing you can stay in the air.
 If I get too aware, the painting crashes into the weeds.
 When the balance between control and no control is just right, it’s a magical feeling.

 What is your idea of perfect happiness?

 If such a thing as Perfect Happiness exists, it’s vapid and will never produce interesting art.